-All drivers must be aged 14 years or over with in-date racing licence & written consent from a parent/ parents.
-All Motor events racing series will require an AASA Club race licence or National race licence.
-Link to AASA Racing licence details and links are provided on individual event information.
+Eligible drivers under the age of 18 years must have an in-date racing licence & written consent from a parent/ parents.
+Racing licence details and links are provided on individual event information.

-Any person over the age of 18 years does not require a current road driver's licence, to compete in these events
+Eligible drivers do not require a current road driver's licence to participate in these events.